Galazzo-Brothers/Carlton.Base/src/Flux/Carlton.Core.Flux/README.md

 # Carlton.Core.Flux

-The `Carlton.Core.Components.Layouts` package extends the functionality of the `Carlton.Core.Components` library by providing a collection of pre-designed layouts for building rich and interactive user interfaces in Blazor applications.
-These layouts streamline the development process and offer out-of-the-box features such as toasts, modals, and viewport management.
+The `Carlton.Core.Flux` is a powerful tool for managing state in your .NET applications.
+Built on the principles of the Flux architecture, it provides a robust solution for handling state changes in complex applications.

 ![C#](https://img.shields.io/badge/language-C%23-blue)
 ![ASP.NET](https://img.shields.io/badge/ASP.NET-blue)